alexqfredrickson/notes/devops/kubernetes.md

 ConfigMaps can be made immutable with `immutable: true`.

+### Secrets

+Secrets contain sensitive data that should not be stored in container images or pod specifications.
+They are similar to ConfigMaps.
+They are referenced via `envFrom -> secretRef`.

+Secrets are stored unencrypted by default in the API server's `etcd` store.
+You need to enable encryption-at-rest.

+### Labels

+Labels are used to tag Kubernetes objects.

+They allow for "label selection" to filter on related objects - for instance, services may use label selectors to identify relevant pods.

 ## `kubectl`

 `kubectl run [pod]` runs a pod.
 This does not require a YAML configuration.